iconrnd/gpt2-tf/README.md

 # GPT2 in TensorFlow

-NanoGPT (GPT2) by Andrei Carpathy total conversion to TensorFlow with some additions.
+NanoGPT (GPT2) Transformer by Andrei Carpathy total conversion to TensorFlow with some additions.

 Based on the repo in PyTorch:
 https://github.com/karpathy/nanoGPT